alexanderneville/docs/ai/unsupervised.md

 ## Normalisation

-Unupervised learning algorithms draw upon the similarity of elements in the training set to form predictions.
+Unsupervised learning algorithms draw upon the similarity of elements in the training set to form predictions.
 The _distance metric_ is an important part of doing so.
 In multidimensional problems, the magnitude of different attributes can differ significantly, effectively weighting the proximity in the dimension which has the largest average value more heavily.
-Attributes should be normalised to presereve any existing relationship, but scaling the underlying values to lie within a certain range.
+Attributes should be normalised to preserve any existing relationship, but scaling the underlying values to lie within a certain range.